M.A./Ph.D. in Philosophy

 Teaching Assistants

-All graduate students appointed as Teaching Assistants have the opportunity to gain teaching experience at FSU.
+All graduate students appointed as teaching assistants have the opportunity to gain teaching experience at FSU.
 All assist the department as graders or discussion section leaders, and some have the opportunity to teach courses of their own.
 All graduate assistants complete training provided by the Center for the Advancement of Teaching (CAT), and graduate instructors also complete a course on teaching in the discipline.

 Graduate Degree Programs